hanami/guides/content/v2.3/introduction/building-a-web-app.md

 end
 ```

-Now refresh [http://localhost:2300/books](http://localhost:2300/books) and you'll see only the first 5 books (if you have that many).
-Try visiting [http://localhost:2300/books?page=2](http://localhost:2300/books?page=2) to see the second page, or [http://localhost:2300/books?per_page=2](http://localhost:2300/books?per_page=2) to show just 2 books per page.
+Now refresh [http://localhost:2300/books](http://localhost:2300/books) and you'll see only the first two books.
+Try visiting [http://localhost:2300/books?page=2](http://localhost:2300/books?page=2) to see the second page.

 ## Showing a book